httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 Integer limitations:
 : Structured Fields Integers can have at most 15 digits; larger values will not be able to be represented in them.

+IPv6 Literals:
+: Fields whose values can contain IPv6 literal addresses (such as CDN-Loop, Host, and Origin) are not compatible when those values appear, because the brackets used to delimit them are not allowed in Structured Fields Tokens.

 Empty Field Values:
 : Empty and whitespace-only field values are considered errors in Structured Fields.
 For compatible fields, an empty field indicates that the field should be silently ignored.